What Does That Say About You?

 Do the beliefs you hold onto serve you well now?

-Perhaps you were treated certain ways when you were younger, but now as an adult you find yourself in different circumstances.
+Perhaps you were treated in certain ways when you were younger, but now, as an adult, you find yourself in different circumstances.
 If this is the case, holding onto a belief that you are not worthy of care or not loved may actually cause you more difficulty in your present life.
-This is because anytime there is a cue that someone doesn’t love or care about you, you might jump to the conclusion that you are in fact not loved when this may be untrue.
-I want to be clear here, just having the insight or “thinking” your way through this is not always the answer.
-There are a couple options you could take that you might find helpful.
+This is because anytime there is a cue that someone doesn’t love or care about you, you might jump to the conclusion that you are, in fact, not loved when this may be untrue.
+I want to be clear here: just having the insight or “thinking” your way through this is not always the answer.
+There are a couple of options you could take that you might find helpful.

 What can I do about these beliefs I hold onto?

-If you find yourself with trauma or abuse in your past or present, these issues can be even more sensitive and it may be advisable to seek professional help to process through these feelings.
+If you find yourself with trauma or abuse in your past or present, these issues can be even more sensitive, and it may be advisable to seek professional help to process these feelings.
 Through seeking professional help, there are certain techniques that can help you process past and present experiences.
-One of these examples is Eye Movement Desensitization and Reprocessing (EMDR) which can be very effective at processing traumatic experiences.
+One of these examples is Eye Movement Desensitization and Reprocessing (EMDR), which can be very effective at processing traumatic experiences.
 To learn more about EMDR, you can visit Emdria.

 Most importantly, be kind to yourself in this process.
 Do your best to refrain from criticizing yourself because you are unique, and just because something isn’t challenging to another person, it doesn’t mean it isn’t challenging for you.
 If you need any additional help on your journey, a therapist at the Center for Integrative Change can help.